- Home

 - We encourage daily reading and reading for pleasure.

-- Encourage your child to use the Read Write Inc rhymes to remember the phonemes they have learnt and how to form their letters.
+- Help your child to use the Read Write Inc rhymes to remember the phonemes they have learnt and how to form their letters.

 - Practise segmenting and blending a range of words with your child to help their fluency in decoding texts.